transparenzportalhamburg/ckanext-fulltext/README.rst

 part of one of the CKAN fields.
 That means the full text will be stored separate and apart from other CKAN package data in Solr as well as in the PostgreSQL database.

+Additionaly you can parse the fulltext of documents using a JCC-Wrapper for Apache Tika.
 |
 |